psv-plugins-archive/fuckpsse/README.md

 however. once it is done, the screen will go GREEN at this point you can close out of the game. and look in the ux0:/PSM/<TITLEID>/Documents/ folder and there will be a complete (Now decrypted) mirror of the Application/ folder.

-If you wanna use it in the PSM Simulator. i found it doesnt like me if i keep the original .edata file, so you may have to rename that ^-^
+If you wanna use it in the PSM Simulator. i found it doesnt like me if i keep the original .edata file, so you may have to rename that

+PS: I like to see girls die.